 This beach offers an amazing view of sunset.
 It is good to have a relaxing time with some fun at this Beach.
 Long leisurely walks in the cool beach sands will be a soothing experience.
 This beach is very clean and is a perfect destination for adventure lovers.
 At this palm-fringed beach various activities such as canoeing, kayaking, paddling, banana boat riding and many more can be enjoyed.

 At a distance of 80 km from Karwar, 30 km from Yellapur, Devkar Falls, also called as Vajramala Falls, is one of the beautiful waterfalls in Uttara Kannada district of Karnataka.
-This falls is visible from Devakar village and is one of the best places to visit in Karwar.
+This falls is visible from Devakar village and is one of the best tourist places in Karwar.

-Devakar Waterfalls is situated in a small island called Devakar which is surrounded by the Kadra Dam backwaters.
-The height of waterfalls is about 300 feet and the water of the falls reach Kaiga reservoir.
-While falling, it glows like a Diamond (Vajra), so locally this falls is called as Vajramala falls.
-This falls is originated from Bare stream.
-Due to the lack of publicity this beautiful falls is still unknown to lot of people.
+Devakar Waterfalls is situated on a small island called Devakar which is surrounded by the Kadra Dam backwaters.
+The height of the waterfalls is about 300 feet and the water of the falls reaches Kaiga reservoir.
+While falling, it glows like a Diamond (Vajra), so locally this falls is called Vajramala falls.
+This waterfall is originated from the Bare stream.
+Due to the lack of publicity, this beautiful fall is still unknown to a lot of people.

-There is no well-developed road to reach the falls and during rainy season it becomes inaccessible.
+There is no well-developed road to reach the falls and during the rainy season, it becomes inaccessible.
 One has to cross the backwaters of Kadra reservoir to reach Devkar Village.
-There is a bus that runs from Kadra to Devkar Bus Stop, from .....
+There is a bus .....

 At a distance of 2 km from Chendia and 12 km from Karwar, Chendia falls, also known as Nagarmadi falls, is a small waterfall located in Uttara Kannada district of Karnataka.